Test Preparation

 There will be exam monitors in the building and room where you take the exam.
 The

-monitors will assure that the exams you are taking are administered fairly to all
+monitors will ensure that the exams you are taking are administered fairly to all

 candidates.
 You may be able to select your seat.
 If so, choose a comfortable location